miftahDB/miftahdb/README.md

 - **Parameters**:
   - `key`: The key to check.
 - **Returns**:
-  - The result of the operation, which includes a boolean indicating whether the operation was successful or an error if the operation failed.
+  - The result of the operation, includes a boolean indicating whether the operation was successful or an error if the operation failed.

 ```javascript
 if (db.exists("user:12345").success) {